Sanctuary of Amynus

 The Sanctuary of Amynus (ἱερὸν τοῦ Ἀμύνου) or Amyneion, later the sanctuary of Amynus and Asclepius (ἱερὸν τοῦ Ἀμύνου καὶ Ἀσκληπιοῦ) was a healing shrine in ancient Athens, located to the west of the Acropolis, which was active from the sixth century BC or earlier into Late Antiquity.
 It was dedicated to the hero Amynus, who was later joined by Asclepius and Hygieia.
 The sanctuary consisted of a roughly rectangular courtyard with a small shrine, a fountain and basin of healing water, and many votive offerings.
-It was excavated by Wilhelm Dörpfeld in the 1892 and 1895.
+It was excavated by Wilhelm Dörpfeld in 1892 and 1895.

 Description

 Plan of the sanctuary, following excavations of 1896.

 The sanctuary is located to the west of the Acropolis in Athens at a crossroads.
 To the west is the main road from the Pnyx to the gateway of the Acropolis, the stenopos Kollytos which runs north-south at this point.
 To the north is a narrow alleyway which runs east-west in order to take a more direct route up to the Acropolis.
 The sanctuary itself is an irregular quadrilateral courtyard, about 19 m long and 13 m wide, with an internal area of about 250 m^{2}.
 This compound is surrounded by a polygonal peribolos wall made of hard, blue limestone quarried from the immediate area.
 The foundations of the western wall were found totally intact and survives in places to a height of 1 m.
 The foundations of the western portion of the north wall were also intact, but the rest of the north wall and the east wall survived only in traces.
 The south wall is largely unexplored.
 Large stones (up to 1.4 m long) were used for the western wall fronting the main road, while the stones on the north side are smaller.
 Stylistic parallels with the triangular Dionysion to the north and the shrine of the Tritopatores in the Kerameikos suggest that these walls date to the second half of the fifth century BC.

 The gate to the compound is located at the northwest corner.
 It was originally a simple double door with a small, simple porch in front and no columns, all made from poros.
 This was 1.31 m wide according to Dörpfeld (equivalent to = 4 Attic feet), or 1.25 according to Riethmüller.
 Pottery found under the foundations indicates a sixth-century BC date.
 In the Roman period, a raised propylon of blue marble was built, supported by two columns, which helped manage the rising level of the road (Y-Z on the plan at right).
 There is a round stone plate outside and slightly north of the entrance, which may have supported the base of a perirrhanterion (water basin for ritual purification), and the base for an inscribed stele just to the south.